 You can use the output of Log Analytics and Application Insights to create alerts and dashboards, or export to external services.
 You can also use the output to do an action like the scaling of a VM.

 This tier provides Azure services for source control, security, and output management.
 These services might consist of Azure DevOps and Microsoft Entra ID.

 - Azure ExpressRoute: ExpressRoute lets you extend your on-premises networks into the Microsoft cloud over a private connection from a connectivity provider.
 With ExpressRoute, you can establish connections to Microsoft cloud services like Microsoft Azure and Office 365.

 - Azure VPN Gateway: A VPN gateway is a specific type of virtual network gateway that is used to send encrypted traffic between an Azure virtual network and an on-premises location over the public Internet.

-- Azure AD: Azure AD is an identity and access management service that can sync with an on-premises directory.
+- Microsoft Entra ID: Microsoft Entra ID is an identity and access management service that can sync with an on-premises directory.